csula/cs3220-spring-2018/notes/javascript.md

         this.onClickEvent = () => this._updateColor();
     }

-    connectedCallback () {
+    // connectedCallback is called when the DOM is rendered connectedCallback () {
-        this.root.addEventListener('click', this.onClick);
+        this.addEventListener('click', this.onClick);
     }

-    disconnectedCallback () {
+    // disconnectedCallback is called when the DOM is removed from the page disconnectedCallback () {
-        this.root.removeEventListener('click', this.onClick);
+        this.removeEventListener('click', this.onClick);
     }

-    // Same methods as above
+    // Same helper methods as above
     _updateColor () {
         const oldClass = this.colorClass(this.colorIndex);
         const newClass = this.colorClass(++this.colorIndex);